Funny, but all I can remember is the melody to

 before we bought our property in Virginia.
 Montana, South Dakota, and

 other states out West feel more like "home" to us than Virginia does.

 This was another relatively long day on the

 road but not as long as yesterday.
-We covered 392 miles from Olds, Alberta to
+We drove from Olds, Alberta to